-As previously mentioned, the principal risk facing the company is the lack of demand from OEM's as a result of component shortages and rising raw material prices.
+As previously mentioned, the principal risk facing the company is the lack of demand from OEM's because of component shortages and raw material prices.
 Whilst we cannot control the OEM demand, we are looking to reduce material price impact by buying at agreed rates and discussing availability of raw material supplies with alternative suppliers.